 It’s your tax return, so doesn’t it make sense to check it’s accuracy?

-If you are like many business owners, you might directly sign your return and send it to the CRA without even reviewing.
+If you are like many business owners, you might directly sign your return and send it to the CRA without even reviewing it.
 But as courts have implied, it’s your responsibility to ensure your return is accurate.
 Otherwise, you may attract huge penalties and even face legal hassles.

 In this post, we will tell you why it’s necessary to review your tax return before signing it!